cypress-io/cypress-documentation/source/api/plugins/configuration-api.md

 ## Customize available browsers

 The configuration includes the list of browsers found on your system that are available to Cypress.

+{% note info %}
+Read our full guide on {% url "Launching Browsers" launching-browsers %} for more information on how this works.
+{% endnote %}

 In the plugins file, you can filter the list of browsers passed inside the `config` object and return the list of browsers you want available for selection during `cypress open`.